-Below 40% of the median Between 40-50% of the median Between 50-60% of the median, and At or above 60% of the median.
+Below 40 per cent of the median

+Between 40-50 per cent of the median

+Between 50-60 per cent of the median, and

+At or above 60 per cent of the median.

 Trends in the numbers below the relative income lines between the two waves could clearly have an impact on the extent of poverty escapes or entries.
-Maître and Nolan (1999) show that poverty rates in Wave 2 were considerably higher than in Wave 1 in Ireland and in Denmark with all three relative income lines, whereas there were consistent falls in relative income poverty in Italy, Greece and Spain.
+Poverty rates in Wave 2 were higher than in Wave 1 in Ireland and in Denmark with all three relative income lines, whereas there were consistent falls in relative income poverty in Italy, Greece and Spain.
 We would thus expect more poverty entries in Ireland and Denmark, and more escapes in Italy Greece and Spain, than if the level of poverty had remained unchanged.

 In Table 2 we show the extent of poverty persistence for all three poverty lines by country - in other words, we take those below the line in Wave 1 and see what percentage were still below that line in Wave 2.
-With the 40% line this varies from a low of 24 per cent in the UK to a high of 59 per cent in Germany.
+With the 40 per cent line this varies from a low of 24 per cent in the UK to a high of 59 per cent in Germany.
 In all but two countries, at least one in two of those in poverty in Wave 1 exits from poverty by Wave 2, and in four countries the escape rate is nearer to two-thirds.
-Persistence levels are consistently higher with the 50% line, with the lowest persistence level of 41% being found in Netherlands and the highest of 68% in Portugal.
-However, except for Portugal at least one in three still escape income poverty.
-With the 60% poverty line a majority of those in poverty in Wave 1 are still in poverty in Wave 2 in all the countries, and in all but two cases the persistence rate is at 60 per cent or above.
-The lowest level of persistence, 52 per cent, is again found in the Netherlands while the highest level is observed in Ireland and Portugal.
+Persistence levels are consistently higher with the 50 per cent line, with the lowest persistence level of 41 per cent being found in Netherlands and the highest of 68 per cent in Portugal.
+However, except for Portugal at least one in three still escapes income poverty.
+With the 60 per cent poverty line a majority of those in poverty in Wave 1 are still in poverty in Wave 2 in all the countries, and in all but two cases the persistence rate is at 60 per cent or above.
+The lowest level of persistence, 52 per cent, is again found in the Netherlands while the highest level is observed in Portugal.